javihernandez/gwc-chrome/README.md

 ## Description

-This (experimental) extension allows to any trusted site to receive settings from the GPII personalization framework.
+This (experimental) extension allows any trusted site to receive settings from the GPII personalization framework.

 ## Installation